Skip to content

 The types of radiation permits include:

-Type Applies to: Examples Approval Required
+Permit Type Applies to: Examples Approval Required

 R Radioactive material (RAM) licensed, exempt, generally-licensed RSO* and RSC

-X Ionizing-radiation producing equipment x-ray, electron microscopes RSO and RSC
+X Ionizing-radiation producing equipment x-ray, electron microscopes RSO

 L Lasers Class 3B/Class 4 (regardless if imbedded) LSO